SoftwareAG/c8y-releasenotes/content/release-10-16-0/announcements-10-16-0.md

 #### Planned

-##### Analytics Builder - Deprecation of Machine Learning
+##### Deprecation of Machine Learning

-The Machine Learning block for Analytics Builder is deprecated and will be removed in a future release.
+The **Machine Learning** block in Analytics Builder is deprecated and will be removed in a future release.
+In addition, the EPL Apps sample "Call another microservice", which uses the Zementis microservice, has been renamed to "Call Zementis microservice".
+This sample is now deprecated and will also be removed in a future release.
 This is in line with the deprecation of [Machine Learning Engine](#machine-learning-deprecation).

 #### Implemented